There is a lot to consider when choosing a gemstone. I have put together this information to help.

 Imitation

-Not a stone type I use.
-These are stones that are made to look like natural gemstones, but do not share the same physical, chemical or optical properties.
+I do not use imitation stones.
+These stones may look like natural gemstones but do not share the same physical, chemical, or optical properties.

 Round Stones